-- Regulatory requirement – Your big data disaster management plan needs to comply government and relevant regulatory body mandates.
-Some companies like knowledge and information aggregators, who look at long term trends, may keep even decades-old data, while this is not necessary for other type of companies.
+Your big data disaster management plan needs to comply with government and relevant regulatory body mandates.
+Some companies like knowledge and information aggregators, who look at long-term trends, may keep even decades-old data, while this is not necessary for other type of companies.
 Blend in your critical time period for retaining data, with regulatory compliance essentials.
-This detail will help you to correctly determine how many years back you need to go, when preserving data.
+This detail will help you to correctly determine how many years back you need to go when preserving data.

-- Speed of data recovery – In order to derive its full potential, management rightly needs big data analytics to be carried out in near real time.
+In order to derive its full potential, management rightly needs big data analytics to be carried out in near real time.
 This calls for quick fire recovery in case of any trouble.
 IT heads might look at cloud storage options to enable this.
 They can also look to bolster their on-site storage choices.
-This can be done either with a slower media such as tape drive that has time consuming recovery, or go for continuous replication on in-memory storage on more than one data server.
+This can be done either with a slower media, such as a tape drive that has time consuming recovery, or go for continuous replication on in-memory storage on more than one data server.

-- Priority vs. non priority – Big data is humongous.
+Big data is humongous.
 You need to be absolutely clear on what data takes priority for recovery, in case of an unforeseen disaster.
-It’s unnecessary and expensive to try and recover ALL the data at once.
+It’s unnecessary and expensive to try to recover ALL the data at once.
 Mission critical, time critical, or rapidly changing data needs to be on top of your priority list, followed by other data constituents that change or get updated less rapidly.
 Classifying various clusters into these two types of data on priority needs to be a consensual affair.
-This way the top management, operations heads, IT admins, and other stakeholders can mutually decide on what should be recovered first and what can wait for a bit longer.
+This way, the top management, operations heads, IT admins, and other stakeholders can mutually decide on what should be recovered first and what can wait for a bit longer.

-- Practice makes it perfect – All the initial brainstorming and devising of big data disaster management plans will bear fruit only with its successful long term implementation across the organization.
-All stakeholders (both, internal and external) and IT executives need to be taken through the plan and told of their roles and responsibilities in context of the larger picture.
+All the initial brainstorming and devising of big data disaster management plans will bear fruit only with its successful long-term implementation across the organization.
+All stakeholders (both internal and external) and IT executives need to be taken through the plan and told of their roles and responsibilities in context of the larger picture.
 It needs several rounds of testing and coordination with end users (individual as well as department level) and external vendors.

 These pointers will help you ensure that your big data continues to denote integrity, accuracy, and relevance to help management with insight-based decision making.
 Do write in to us and let us know what consideration have you factored in for ensuring the safety of your hard earned big data insights.